Signed in as:

 This structure is particularly potent across all variations of estates, especially during periods of high federal interest rates.
 A higher § 7520 rate increases the value of the retained interest and further depresses the taxable gift value, making it an optimal strategy for hedging against future market volatility and shifts in federal fiscal policy.

-Economic Cost of Inaction: The Optimized QPRT Architecture treats the trust as a tax free growth environment taking your $7.5M personal residence and [$17,897,511] total additioanl lifetime contributions of [$17,897,511] producing a [$79,359,57 Total Unburdened Wealth Transfer] avoidng a [$31,743,829] loss to estate taxes and untold inocme taxes on alternative Inhertiance Invesemtent Strategy, The remaining difference represents the expected growth using Real Estate Profesisional Status, Zero lifetime distributions and 100% reinvestment.
+Economic Cost of Inaction: The Optimized QPRT Architecture treats the trust as a tax-free growth environment, taking your $7.5M personal residence and total additional lifetime contributions of [$17,897,511] to produce a [$79,359,570 Total Unburdened Wealth Transfer], avoiding a [$31,743,829] loss to estate taxes and untold income taxes on an alternative inheritance investment strategy.
+The remaining difference represents the expected growth using Real Estate Professional Status, zero lifetime distributions, and 100% reinvestment.

 Written by H. Frederick Seigenfeld, Esq., C.P.A. (c), LL.M.
 Tax & Estates.